galinakaleeva/sql-ex-training/README.md

 # sql-ex-training
-Solutions for problems from sql-ex.ru
+Solutions for problems from http://sql-ex.ru

-For more information vivsit sql-tutorial.ru
+For more information vivsit http://sql-tutorial.ru